ucsd-cse131-s18/ucsd-cse131-s18.github.io/index.md

 - Piazza: <a href="https://piazza.com/class/jfh8ukqgp5h521">https://piazza.com/class/jfh8ukqgp5h521</a>
 - Gradescope: <a href="https://www.gradescope.com">https://www.gradescope.com</a> will be used for submissions (instructions will accompany the first programming assignment)
+- Textbook/readings: There's no official textbook, but I'll link to different online resources for you to read to supplement lecture.
+Versions of this course have been taught at several universities, so sometimes I'll link to those instructor's materials, as well.

 <a id="schedule">
 ## Schedule

 The schedule below outlines topics, due dates, and links to assignments.
-By *Monday before class* all due dates, readings, and notable events in the course until the following Tuesday will be posted.
+In a typical week, by *Monday before class* all due dates, readings, and notable events in the course until the following week will be posted here.
 So if you check the schedule at the beginning of the week, you'll know when all reading quizzes, programming assignments, etc. will be due.
 We will often have the schedule confirmed more than a week out, but we'll always be at least a week ahead.
+The schedule of lecture topics might change slightly, but I post a general plan so you can know roughly where we are headed.

-(The first week is an exception; we'll get everything you need for this week out by Tuesday evening)
+(The first week is an exception; we'll get everything you need for the first week out by Tuesday evening.)

 <iframe width="125%" height="500px" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRDuKr9zmldJrL_Xlp0YL75rpd29kzFu7e225l4Yu4s0pEECV5HTv5F68rljHVXMQ6uu62Hz-by2t0J/pubhtml?gid=1920614952&amp;single=true&amp;widget=true&amp;headers=false"></iframe>